 - There are "virtual traffic tunnels" which operate through a randomised network infrastructure.

 The dark web's reputation is often associated with criminal activity, illegal content and trading sites where users can buy illegal goods or services.
+Cybercriminals associate with and use the dark web precisely because it's anonymous and the activities on the dark websites are untraceable.

 How to access the dark web

 The dark web was once just a place for hackers, special authorities and cyber criminals.
-But technologies like encryption and anonymisation software like "Tor" now make it possible for anyone to access the dark web if they are interested.
+But technologies like encryption and anonymisation software, like Tor, now make it possible for anyone to access the dark web if they are interested.

 Tor ("The Onion Routing" project) is a network browser that allows users to visit sites with the ".onion" top-level domain.
 This browser is a service that was originally developed in the late 1990s in the United States by the United States Naval Research Laboratory.

-An early version of Tor created to hide communications between active spies.
+An early version of Tor created to hide communications and messages between active spies.
 After some time, Tor was reinterpreted and has since been published as the browser used today.
 Anyone can download the Tor browser for free.

 Tor works like a normal browser like Google Chrome or Firefox.
 But instead of taking the most direct route between your computer and the deep web, the Tor browser uses a random path of encrypted servers known as "nodes".
 This allows users to connect to the dark web without fear of their internet traffic being tracked or their browsing history being visible to third parties.